coin-au-carre/slacking/README.md

 Installation
 ------------

-Just copy the `include/slacking` header files in your project.
+Just copy the `include/slacking` folder in your project.
+Add `#include "slacking.hpp"` in your project files.
 That's all.

 Ongoing work